rust-lang/rust/text/0000-kinds-of-allocators.md

 ## Unchecked variants

-Finally, all of the methods above return `Result`, and guarantee some amount of input validation.
+Finally, almost all of the methods above return `Result`, and guarantee some amount of input validation.
 (This is largely because I observed code duplication doing such validation on the client side; or worse, such validation accidentally missing.)

-However, some clients will want to bypass such checks (and do it without risking undefined behavior by ensuring the preconditions hold via local invariants in their container type).
+However, some clients will want to bypass such checks (and do it without risking undefined behavior, namely by ensuring the method preconditions hold via local invariants in their container type).

 For these clients, the `Allocator` trait provides ["unchecked" variants][unchecked variants] of nearly all of its